frontBOI/cz-emoji/README.md

 #### Customize Scopes

-A scope is, natively, either `front`, `back` or `api`.
-You might want to add some more: you can provide an object that contains some more scopes.
-A scope is an object that must contains these two properties
+A scope provides additional contextual information (such as which generale functionality is impacted).
+By default, **scopes are prompted by an input in which the developer enters his text**.
+But you can provide an array that contains a scope list from which the developer will have to select his commit scope.
+A scope is declared as an object with two mandatory properties:

 - **name**: the text that gets display in the list of scopes (so you may include any emoji inside)
 - **value**: the value that will be inserted inside the commit message